mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 There is very good guidance for writting Python code.
 It is called [PEP8](https://www.python.org/dev/peps/pep-0008/) and its *THE official* Style Guide for Python Code.
 Its very easy to make your IDE give warnings if you have violated one of the many style rules.

-Personally when I do that, I get at least 10-20 such warnings on my first try on something :P  .
+Personally when I do that, I get at least 10-20 such warnings on my first try on something 😛 .
 Just having the warnings of course is half the work.
 Correcting the code so it passes the warnings is the other half.
 And its kind of boring to be frank.
 Thankfully there are tools to help with that!